Re-submitted for the Save Polaroid group.

 And just in case anyone questions the length of my Star Wars devotion - I've been on the bandwagon since the beginning.
 This was taken around 1978 at the Eastbrook Mall in Willimantic CT.
 I believe I was 3 or 4.
 I've always looked older than I am.

-I remember asking Darth what a button on his chest plate did.
+I remember asking Darth what a button on his chest plate was for.
 He said it let him talk to his ship.
 Pfffft.
 I don't think so.